scottjab/djstreamingdocs/readme.md

 OBS will combine the audio from your mixer and the video from your webcam and encode and stream the data to whichever service you want.

-Their documentation is very good on this subject: https://obsproject.com/wiki/OBS-Studio-Quickstart
+Their documentation is very good on this subject: [OBS Studio Quickstart](https://obsproject.com/wiki/OBS-Studio-Quickstart)

 Basically
 1. Download and install OBS